 Kaplan Law L.L.C. has the knowledge and experience needed to represent you in the appellate court.
-Not all lawyers who handle appeals understand the practical aspects of working on a case from the start.
-With more than 30 years of experience our founding attorney has not only handled a broad range of family law matters, but has shaped Colorado law through successful appeals.
+Not all lawyers who handle divorce appeals understand the practical aspects of working on a case from the start.
+With more than 30 years of experience our founding attorney has not only handled a broad range of family law matters, but has shaped Colorado law through successful divorce appeals and other family law appeals.

 Only About 20 Percent Of Cases Are Reversed On Appeal.

 Appellate courts do not re-try cases, and they are usually limited to reviewing evidence presented at the original hearing.
 Most reversals occur after a lower court judge interprets the law incorrectly, admits evidence in error or does not support the judgment with sufficient facts.

 The odds against reversal mean that the initial presentation of a case at the trial court is critical and that the record created can make or break the appeal.
 On appeal, the key is to focus on legal issues which could sway the appellate judges to rule in your favor.
 Making a persuasive argument and being able to identify the key issues are legal arts.
 This is one reason why so few lawyers are successful on appeal.

 A Snapshot Of A Few Cases We Have Handled On Appeal